Mills Memorial Hospital Replacement - Terrace, BC

 Will there be a blood donation, Red Cross, present in the new hospital.
 I worked in Kitimat Hospital Lab as Lab Assistant (resently retired).
 A very frequent question asked by our patients was - where can you give blood?
 The Red Cross website says nearest location is Kelowna.

-mjohn asked over 2 years ago
+mjohn asked about 3 years ago

 Thanks for asking about this important issue.
 Northern Health does not manage blood donations.
 Blood donation in Canada is managed and coordinated by Canadian Blood Services (https://www.blood.ca/en).
 Should Canadian Blood Services reach out to Northern Health about donor clinics in our area, we would aim to work with them to support that.
 However, there’s no dedicated area in the new hospital for this purpose.